mponza/SalIE/README.md

-**Embeddings Generation & Compression.** Given a file of open facts in Json format (e.g. `path/to/safe-wikipedia.json`) the embeddings file
+**Embeddings Generation & Compression.** Given a file of open facts in JSON format (e.g. `path/to/safe-wikipedia.json`) the embeddings file
 (e.g. `path/to/glove.safe.embeddings` with no extension) can be generated from scratch with:

     bash src/main/bash/facts2glove.sh path/to/safe-wikipedia.json path/to/glove.safe.embeddings

-For setting up a different set of parameters just check `src/main/bash/facts2glove.sh`.
+For setting up different GloVe parameters check `src/main/bash/facts2glove.sh`.